You know the easiest way to make a simple roast chicken something worthy of fancy dinner party?

 - 1/2 teaspoon ground cinnamon

 - 1 1/2 teaspoon kosher salt

 - 1/3 cup (80 ml) apricot preserves

-1 Whisk together the cumin, cinnamon, and salt in a small bowl.
+1 Rub chicken with spices and let sit: Whisk together the cumin, cinnamon, and salt in a small bowl.
 Rub the spices all over the chicken.
 Loosely cover and let sit at least one hour, or preferably refrigerate overnight.
 In either case allow chicken to sit at room temperature for at least one hour (preferably two) before cooking.

-2 Preheat oven to 375°F. Place the chicken in a roasting pan, breast-side up.
+2 Rub chicken with olive oil and roast in oven: Preheat oven to 375°F. Place the chicken in a roasting pan, breast-side up.
 Rub olive oil all over the chicken.
 Place in the middle rack of the oven and cook for 50 minutes at 375°F or until the internal temperature of the chicken thighs reaches 165°F.

-3 While the chicken is roasting, heat the apricot preserves in a small saucepan or in the microwave until warm and runny.
+3 Heat apricot preserves: While the chicken is roasting, heat the apricot preserves in a small saucepan or in the microwave until warm and runny.